pbelokon/BukuRain/README.md

 - `-h` or `--help`: Print help useful help message
 - `-i` or `--input`: Generate HTML files from TXT files.
 FILE PATH can be a path to an individual file, or to a folder.
 Also, MD file is able to be converted into the .HTML.
 - `-o` or `--output`: Name of the output directory.
 Default is './dist', followed by `-i` or `--input` FILE PATH
+- `-c` or `--config`: The TOML-based config file path.
+Missing options will use default settings

 ## Examples